tommy-mor/clojure-art/README.md

 # circletest

-A project using Quil in which ... well, that part is up to you.
+A project using quil that creates random looking art,